 Primary Source References

 1789 July 19.
 (Jefferson to John Jay).
-"The demolition of the Bastille is going on ...we cannot find with certainty that any body has been killed but the three beforementioned, and those who fell in the assault or defence of the Bastille.
-How many of the garrison were killed no body pretends to have everheard.
+"The demolition of the Bastille is going on ....
+We cannot find with certainty that any body has been killed but the three beforementioned, and those who fell in the assault or defence of the Bastille.
+How many of the garrison were killed no body pretends to have ever heard.
 Of the assailants accounts vary from 6. to 600."3

 1789 August 21.
-"Gave for widows of those who were killed in taking the Bastille 6 [livre tournois]."
+"Gave for widows of those who were killed in taking the Bastille 60 [livre tournois]."5

 1821 January 6.
-(Autobiography).
-"They found a great collection of people already before the place [Bastille], and they immediately planted a flag of truce, which was answered by a like flag hoisted on the Parapet.
-The deputation prevailed on the people to fall back a little, advanced themselves to make their demand of the Governor, and in that instant a discharge from the Bastile killed four persons, of those nearest to the deputies.
-The deputies retired.
-I happened to be at the house of M. de Corny when he returned to it, and received from him a narrative of these transactions.
-On the retirement of the deputies, the people rushed forward & almost in an instant were in possession of a fortification defended by 100. men, of infinite strength, which in other times had stood several regular sieges, and had never been taken.
-How they forced their entrance has never been explained.
-They took all the arms, discharged the prisoners, and such of the garrison as were not killed in the first moment of fury; carried the Governor and Lt.
-Governor to the Place de Greve...cut off their heads, and sent them thro' the city in triumph to the Palais royal."6
+(Autobiography). "[T]hey found a great collection of people already before the place, and they immediately planted a flag of truce, which was answered by a like flag hoisted on the Parapet. the deputation prevailed on the people to fall back a little, advanced themselves to make their demand of the Governor, and in that instant a discharge from the Bastille killed four persons, of those nearest to the deputies. the deputies retired.
+I happed to be at the house of M. de Corny when he returned to it, and recieved from him a narrative of these transactions. on the retirement of the deputies, the people rushed forward, & almost in an instant were in possession of a fortification, defended by 100. men, of infinite strength, which in other times had stood several regular sieges, and had never been taken. how they forced their entrance has never been explained. they took all the arms, discharged the prisoners, and such of the garrison as were not killed in the first moment of fury, carried the Governor and Lt Governor to the Place de Grive (the place of public execution) cut off their heads, and sent them thro' the city in triumph to the Palais royal."6